jelmer/janitor/README.md

 * one or more *workers* which are responsible for actual generating and building changes.
-* an *archiver* combined with a *repository manager* (aptly) that takes care of managing the apt archives and publishes them; it also takes care of running e.g. debdiff or diffoscope
+* an *archiver* combined with a *repository manager* (aptly) that takes care of managing the apt archives and publishes them
 * a *site* job that renders the web site
+* the *differ* takes care of running e.g. debdiff or diffoscope between binary runs

 There are no requirements that these jobs run on the same machine, but they are expected to have secure network access to each other.